DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability: Diffusion Models as Learned Samplers

 \subsubsection{Object State Classifiers}

-Often, the goal conditions that define $S_*$ require specific objects to be at a state that is semantically meaningful for a human, for example, a state that a human considers open \pddl{ClassifyOpen[$\cdot$]} or closed \pddl{ClassifyClosed[$\cdot$]}.
-To model this, we learn a classifier $p_\phi(o, z)$ on the object $o$ and the latent state $z$.
-These classifiers can condition a push sampler to generate reachable latent states $z_T$ that satisfy the classifier, namely $p(q_1, z_2, q_2, ..., z_T, q_T \mid o, z_1)$ and $p_\phi(o, z_T)$, as shown in Fig.\ref{fig:teaser}.
+Often, the goal conditions that define $S_*$ require specific objects to be in a configuration that is semantically meaningful for a human, for example, a state that a human considers door being open \pddl{DoorOpen[$\cdot$]} or closed \pddl{Doorclosed[$\cdot$]} based on a point cloud observation.
+To model this, we learn classifiers $c_*(o, z)$ on the object $o$ and the latent state $z$.
+These classifiers can be applied on already-sampled object state $z$, to filter invalid samples, as a rejection sampler.
+Alternatively, with a diffusion sampler, it can be used to bias the sampling while generating conditional samples, as described in Sec.~\ref{subsec:condsample}.
+For example, the gradient from a \pddl{DoorClosed[$\cdot$]} classifier can guide a \pddl{DiffPush} sampler to generate robot and microwave trajectory, that the door ends at a closed state, as shown in Fig.~\ref{fig:teaser}.